MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 the parameters by using the `param` keyword or by adding a comma-separated list of parameters in parentheses after the function name.

-In an event action, the `$Args` variable contains objects that represent the event arguments of the event that is being processed.
+In an event action, the `$args` variable contains objects that represent the event arguments of the event that is being processed.
 This variable is populated only within the `Action` block of an event registration command.
 The value of this variable can also be found in the **SourceArgs** property of the